recodehive/Stackoverflow-Analysis/readme.md

    + Impact of education/experience/responsibilities on gender inequalities.
    + Impact on participation rate due to different ethnicity.
    + To find whether there is any difference between men and women's income.
-   + Impact on the increase in popularity of a language in the current year due to developer’s interest in the previous year.
+   + Impact on the increase in popularity of a language in the current year due to developer's interest in the previous year.

 3. To perform data visualization on